hpcleuven/VscDocumentation/source/jobs/submitting_and_managing_jobs_with_torque_and_moab.rst

 All VSC clusters have multiple queues that are used to define policies.
-E.g., users may be allowed to have many short jobs running simultaneously, but may be limited to a few multi-day jobs to avoid long-time monopolisation of a cluster by a single user.
+E.g., users may be allowed to have many short jobs running simultaneously, but may be limited to a few multi-day jobs to avoid long-time monopolization of a cluster by a single user.

 This would typically be implemented by having separate queues with specific policies for short and long jobs.
 When you submit a job, ``qsub`` will put the job